 Starting from unique carvings, hand-made staff and culinary specialties, the usual pack of Swiss traditional staff as knives, watches, chocolate and cheese obviously can be bought here too.

 Be sure to drop by the Confiserie Läderach is famous for pralines, where over 70 different varieties are produced.
 The confectionery is located just opposite the Town Hall.

 Overall, the weather is quite stable and pleasant in Glarus and traditionally Swiss – with humid warm summers, when it often rains, but rains are short; snowy winters with comfortable temperatures, rarely dropping drastically low; and relatively sunny weather from April till October, when the sky is clear or partially overcast with heavy fluffy clouds, which seem so imposing, if you look at the photos, but usually aren’t the harbingers of storms or bad weather.

 The best months to visit Glarus are August, September and October.
-The wettest month is July during which time Glarus receives an average of 198 mm (7.8 in) of precipitation.
-During this month there is precipitation for an average of 14.6 days.
-The months with the most days of precipitation are July and August.
+In July, which is the rainiest month, there is on average 198 mm (7.8 in) of precipitation.
+Throughout this month up to 15 days are rainy.
+August, however, is also quite wet.
 The driest month of the year was February with an average of 85 mm (3.3 in) of precipitation over 9.4 days, which in addition to many sunshine hours and pleasantly frosty weather that slightly bites your cheeks and nose is a perfect time for some skiing or other winter activities in Glarus.